coveo/source.coveo.com/_posts/2023-04-11-temporary-privileges.md

 A Coveo manager:

-- Can see the employee progression in the LMS
+- Can see the employee' progression in the LMS
 - Can select the employee access group and access level, up to his own privileges
 - Is accountable for granting those privileges

 With this other building block, the R&D Defense team removed the IT back and forth by automating as much as possible.
-The team gave visibility and accountability to managers.
+They gave visibility and accountability to managers.
 The team also built a similar interface for employees, so they can clearly see their progress, their current privileges.
 Thanks to React and reusable components!

 ## Personalised resources catalog

-Now that Coveo has an access matrix, clear requirements, an LMS integration and autonomous managers, the system needs to stitch it all together in order to show our employees a catalog of resources they can request temporary access on.
+Now that Coveo has an access matrix, clear requirements, an LMS integration and autonomous managers, the system needs to stitch it all together in order to show our employees a catalog of resources they can request temporary access to.
 Here, the secret is to tag everything, apply strict tag policies, move toward Attributes Based Access Control ([ABAC](https://en.wikipedia.org/wiki/Attribute-based_access_control)).

 For those of you who spent time on the first YAML bloc of this post, you noticed that Coveo uses rules to define the list of resources an employee can request: